ggabriel96/crazy_date_calculations/README.md

 `<x> [in] <period>`, e.g.: "quantos meses há em 8 semanas e 30 dias?".

-* `<x>` can be: segundos, minutos, horas, dias, semanas, meses, anos (case-insensitive, singular or plural, accents not supported);
+* `<x>` can be: segundos, minutos, horas, dias, semanas, meses, anos (case-insensitive, singular or plural.
+Accents not supported);
 * `[in]` is optional.
 Means: existem em, há em, em, tem;
 * `<period>` can be things like: 10 anos, 20 meses, 2 semanas e 15 dias...;
-* All other text around it doesn't matter if it's not related to the core of the query or dates.
+* All other text around it doesn't matter if it's not related to the core of the query or time.